AmosNimos/Pix/README.md

 - **Copy tool:** To sample any color from the canvas.
 - **Mirror Tools:** Effortlessly mirror your creations, whether horizontally, vertically, or both!

+## Itch.io

+Check out the Pix program stable release on itch.io!
+It’s an alternative way to get the program and helps support its development through optional donations.
+Your contribution, no matter how small, is greatly appreciated.
+Visit [Pix on itch.io](https://amos-nimos.itch.io/pix) to download and support the project.
+Thank you!

 ## License

 This project is licensed under the [GNU Affero General Public License, Version 3](./LICENSE) (AGPLv3).
 See the [LICENSE](./LICENSE) file for more details.